CUNeurophotonics/DyMINSTED4all/README.md

 Now you are ready to run the DyMIN on some samples.
 After you usual alignment routine, you can use the DyMIN method by just selecting DyMIN ON? to be true and choosing appropriate values for the voltages, time and thresholds for each DyMIN step.

-Please contact Stephanie.Meyer@cuanschutz.edu for questions.
+Please contact Emily.Gibson@cuanschutz.edu or stephanie.a.pierce@protonmail.com for questions.